 Blackcurrant or black currant?

-Whether or not you prefer to talk about blackcurrant cake or black currant cake largely depends on where in the world you come from.
+Whether you say blackcurrant or black currant depends on where you’re from.

-Here in the UK, we typically refer to blackcurrants, redcurrants and whitecurrants.
-However, in America, it is more common to see the same fruits referenced as black currants, red currants and white currants.
+Here in the UK, we typically refer to blackcurrants.
+However, in America, it is more common to see black currants written as two words.

 Ingredients notes

-Blackcurrants: fresh or frozen fruit can be used but it must be at room temperature not chilled.
-Using frozen or chilled fruit will affect the required cooking time significantly.
-Ultimately, there is a risk that the top and side of the cake may begin to over-bake before the centre of the cake is properly baked.
+Blackcurrants: You can use fresh or frozen fruit, but it must be at room temperature – not chilled.
+Using cold or frozen fruit can lengthen cooking time and cause the cake edges to over bake before the centre is cooked through.

-Ground pistachio nuts: these are not easy to get hold of, but making your own, using shelled pistachio nuts, is simple if you have either an electric coffee grinder or a food processor.
-If you own neither, feel free to use ground almonds instead.
-These are readily available in most supermarkets.
+Ground pistachio nuts: These can be hard to find in stores, but making your own with shelled pistachios is easy if you have an electric coffee grinder or food processor.
+If not, ground almonds are a great substitute.

-Desiccated coconut: This is dried coconut ground down to a relatively fine texture compared to shredded coconut.
-If you cannot get hold of it, use shredded coconut but pop it into a food processor and give a few short pulses to break it down a little.
+Desiccated coconut: This is dried coconut ground down to a relatively fine texture.
+If you can’t find it, pop some shredded coconut into your food processor and pulse a few times to break it down.
+Don’t turn it to dust though.

 Full instructions and measurements are given in the printable recipe card at the end of this post.

-- Toss the blackcurrants in the lemon juice and sugar then spread into the base of the prepared tin in a single layer.
+Step 6: Toss the blackcurrants in the lemon juice and sugar

 Expert tips